Message from the Director

 Welcome to the Schwartz/Reisman Emergency Medicine Institute

-I would like to thank our benefactors Gerald Schwartz and Heather Reisman, the hospital leadership at North York General Hospital and Sinai Health System, the members of our International Advisory Board, and our staff and partners, for their support, guidance and ongoing commitment to making SREMI a vital and important center for emergency medicine research and education.
+Finally, I would like thank our benefactors, Gerald Schwartz and Heather Reisman, along with our other supporters Linda Frum and Howard Sokolowski , Miles and Kelly Nadal, and Judy Wells, the hospital leadership at North York General Hospital and Sinai Health System, the members of our International Advisory Board, and our staff and partners, for their support, guidance and ongoing commitment to making SREMI a vital and important center for academic emergency medicine.

 Dr. Bjug Borgundvaag PhD MD CCFP(EM)